JeremyTBradshaw/MSGraphPSEssentials/README.md

 ### ConvertFrom-JWTAccessToken

+⚠ **Warning:** Microsoft officially recommends that we NEVER look inside the access_token, and claims they will eventually encrypt all issued access tokens.
+When that happens, this function will be obsolete.
+And until then, it's still a sort of 'faux pas'.

 This utility function is included to give an easy way to inspect access tokens and see what headers and claims they contain.
 Note that MSA (Microsoft Account) access tokens are different and won't work with this function.
 Nor will refresh tokens.
 Just access tokens from Azure AD for use with organizations.

 Parameters | Description